Cotto4/Cmput301Assignment1/README.md

 Long click an item for options to delete and archive it.

+Two UML documents were included.
+One was auto generated using eUML2 and shows more detail in the connections between the classes, while the Visio created one shows the in depth methods and attributes of each class.

 Various pieces of code in this project were referenced, or taken in their entirety, from the following sources:

 http://www.mysamplecode.com/2012/07/android-listview-checkbox-example.html